arlowatts/torys-map/worldbuilding/adventures/tuvdaks-gift.md

 The tunnel itself was roughly hewn from the rock by the former owner of the forge, in order to satisfy her paranoia.
 As she aged, her forge fell into decrepitude and eventually was shut down.
 Now, the building remains abandoned.
 The tunnel descends steeply from its beginning in the forge wall as it winds haphazardly to a lower level of the citadel.
 The walls are rough and any loose fabric constantly snags on splinters and ridges.
 In fact, with the help of the **Gorgor Counter**, the characters might find another scrap of Paparnad's Cloak of Invisibility caught on a spike of rock.
 This should prove to them that they are on the right trail.

 The tunnel eventually flattens and emerges from the wall of a narrow alley in the lowest part of the citadel.
 Only grizzled rockbreakers and the most streetwise of urchins are at all familiar with these roads, and they are almost entirely uninhabited.
 At this point the characters must somehow decide which of two ways to go.
 To the left, the alley slopes up gently and eventually intersects with a slightly larger street.
 To the right, the alley slopes down and curves out of sight.
-Paparnad went right, towards the deep natural caves.
+Paparnad went right, toward **Rockbreaker Grotto**.
 A creative solution to choose the direction is encouraged, but here are some options:

 - The players might reason that Paparnad would wish to avoid being seen, and would therefore go right to avoid crossing inhabited or patrolled streets
 - If the Satasha told the characters about Paparnad's hidden exit tunnel in "a natural cave deep underground", they might reason that he would have to go further down and would therefore go right